wistpotion/sturdy-webcomic-downloader/readme.md

 # Sturdy Webcomic Downloader (sturdywcdl)

 The Sturdy Webcomic Downloader is a tool that turns webcomics into pdfs.
+Or a folder of pictures.

 It works on windows, linux and mac.
-It's built with deno.

 ## What does it do, more specifically?
 ### Downloads webcomics in the very specific format